Home Donate New Search Gallery How-To Books Links Workshops About Contact

 For portraits and many other subjects, falloff makes a better picture by concentrating the viewer's attention on the subject and away from the corners.
 I like the falloff in the f/1.2 gazebo shot above.

-For photos of blank sky or brick walls it's bad, so who cares?
+For photos of blank sky or brick walls it's bad, but Canon's newer DSLRs all have profiles to correct it, so who cares?

 At f/1.2 on a full frame camera it's got a lot of falloff.